 “Quality is never an accident; it is always the result of high intention, sincere effort, intelligent direction and skillful execution; it represents the wise choice of many alternatives, the cumulative experience of many masters of craftsmanship.
 Quality also marks the search for an ideal after necessity has been satisfied and mere usefulness achieved.” – William Trufant Foster

 I don’t think there exists a better definition for the term Quality.
 The quote is actually attributed to William Adelbert Foster than its actual possible author, William Trufant Foster, according to this article.
-But despite of who said it, I consider that to be the most appropriate definition of quality.
+But despite of who said it, I consider that to be the most sound definition of quality.
 Where does quality come from?
-Well, it comes from our brains, because we are the ones that think and, where intentions are formed.
-Therefore, quality is a conscious choice, and the one who is having that intent can be considered as of having a “sense of quality”.
-Quality is not just a single thing, but an amalgamation of many such intents.
+Well, it comes from our brains, because we are the ones that think and, where intentions are formed and made them into creations.
+Therefore quality is a conscious choice made during creation, and the one who is having that intent can be considered as of having the “sense of quality”.
+Quality is not a single thing, but an amalgamation of many such intents.
 Let’s break down the definition of quality and see why, in my opinion, we Indians show a serious lack of it.

 This obviously points to the fact that quality is not a random choice or event.
 Somebody has to think to make up that intention.
 People with good sense of quality can persistently come up with quality outcomes.
 One key skill that really helps here is how good of an observer you are.
 Can you spot the tiniest differences in what you’re observing?
 How well can you compare your observations with your past experiences?
 How well can you abstract your observations?
 How well can you describe the differences?

 All these matters.
 Simply, you will have a good sense of quality if you’re a good observer.
 Observation takes time and patience.
 So people who are patient are more likely to have a good sense of quality.